tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 to correlate packets across CID changes.
 Thus, even if a client/server pair do a rehandshake to change CID, that does not provide much privacy benefit.

-The CID-enhanced record layer introduces record padding; a privacy feature not available with the original DTLS 1.2 RFC.
+The CID-enhanced record layer introduces record padding, which is a privacy feature not available with the original DTLS 1.2 RFC.
 Padding allows to inflate the size of the ciphertext making traffic analysis more difficult.
-More details about the padding can be found in Section 5.4 and Appendix E.3 of RFC 8446.
+More details about record padding can be found in Section 5.4 and Appendix E.3 of RFC 8446.

 #  IANA Considerations